Open up to our beer, EU to tell Japan in trade talks

 “Many of the European beers cannot be marketed as beers in Japan because of insufficient -- according to the Japanese legislation -- malt content or because they have some ingredients such as coriander,” it said.

-Coriander seeds are used in Belgian and German wheat beers to add a citrus flavor.
+Coriander seeds are used in Belgian and German wheat beers to add a citrus flavour.

-Japan’s beer market is the world’s third largest in terms of profit generation but is dominated by domestic producers Kirin (2503.T), Asahi (2502.T), Sapporo (2501.T) and Suntory [SUNTH.UL].
-Europeans have a negligible presence, with joint ventures allowing local production of premium beers such as Heineken (HEIN.AS).
+Japan’s beer market is the world’s third largest in terms of profit generation but is dominated by domestic producers Kirin , Asahi, Sapporo and Suntory .

+Europeans have a negligible presence, with joint ventures allowing local production of premium beers such as Heineken .

 European industry believes Japan has special regulations on everything from beer to music and imported cars.